ckrapu/lc-gpt/README.md

 - Download the required land cover data file `nlcd_2021_land_cover_l48_20230630.img` from [here](https://www.usgs.gov/centers/eros/news/nlcd-2021-now-available) and place it in the `data/` directory
 - (Optionally) set your `AWS_ACCESS_KEY_ID` and  `AWS_SECRET_ACCESS_KEY` environment variables to back up processed data and model artifacts to AWS s3
 - Run the script located at `scripts/prep-dataset.ipynb` to produce a dataset in `npz` format in the `data` directory
+- To produce a multiresolution dataset, run `sh scripts/prep-dataset-multiple-resolution.sh` to run the previous script over multiple spatial resolutions.
 - Make sure the dataset path is correctly specified in its config (YAML file located in `configs`)
 - Train the model using `accelerate launch train.py --config configs/randar_nlcd_32.yaml`.
 During training, visualization results are saved in the `results/` folder.
   - The `gen_*.png` images show new images generated entirely from scratch.